hl-valdemar/honeylang/README.md

 }
 ```

-In while loops with a continue expression, `continue` executes that expression
-before the next iteration.
+In while loops with a continue expression, `continue` executes that expression before the next iteration.

-## Yield
+### Yield

-Sometimes, it can be beneficial to open a nested scope for certain types of
-work.
-Typically, this work computes some result that is in turn used for
-something else.
-For this purpose, honeylang supports yielding values from such
-a scope in assignment.
+Sometimes, it can be beneficial to open a nested scope for certain types of work.
+Typically, this work computes some result that is in turn used for something else.
+For this purpose, Honeylang supports yielding values from such a scope in assignment.

 ```honey
 data := {
     # ...
     result := ...
     yield result  # once done, yield the result
 }
 # `data` now holds the value from `result`
 ```